 With the mission to support artistic dialogue, ChaNorth provides emerging and mid-career artists an environment that fosters cross-disciplinary exchange of ideas, perspectives and expertise.
 Each month-long session has 5 to 7 artists, which ChaNorth curates with the aim of creating small, dynamic, diverse, interactive groups.
 ChaNorth is a Self-Directed Residency.
 The residency program offers space, time, and inspiration to make new work at the same time promote interest, awareness and understanding of visual arts in a rural community through engagement with the artists.

-The application process is in two stages: The Jury Panel will shortlist 70 artists, shortlisted artists will be asked for a 10 -15 minute Skype/phone interview to be scheduled from February 2020.
+The application process is in two stages: The Jury Panel will shortlist artists, shortlisted artists will be asked for a 10 -15 minute Skype/phone interview to be scheduled from February 2021.
 Artists are selected based on quality and commitment to their work, their project description, and their ability to interact positively with the community.
-ChaNorth accepts at total of 49 artists for the 2020 summer season.

 ChaNorth is a Self-Directed Residency.
 The residency program offers space, time, and inspiration to make new work.

 Cost of Residency, four-week session: $950.
 It is a highly subsidized fee, it cost the organization significantly more to host each artists.